 reinstatement petition process

 After being academically dismissed from the university, students can petition for reinstatement to the university after waiting 2 semesters.
-Reinstatement is not guaranteed, and simple desire to return is not sufficient support for a petition.
-Petitioning students need to prove they are now ready to succeed if they are allowed to return to the university.
+Reinstatement is not guaranteed, and the desire to return alone is not sufficient support for a petition.
+Petitioning students need to demonstrate they are now ready to succeed if allowed to return to the university.
 It is advised to take academic coursework at another institution during your time away from Ohio State to demonstrate that you are capable of succeeding in quality college-level work.
 See a CFAES Academic Counselor if you are interested in attending another institution to help guide your course decisions for transfer back to Ohio State.
 It is recommended that you review the petition for reinstatement.

 Special action probation

 Students may be placed on special-action probation, even with a cumulative GPA above 2.0, when a student's college is concerned, by a review of grades and coursework, that they are not making satisfactory progress toward a degree.
 A college office will inform students of this status, as well as the conditions to avoid academic dismissal.